OnChainSurvivor/OnChainSurvivor/README.md

 Welcome to the official OnChain Survivor repository!
 Congratulations on making it this far, you’ve navigated every challenge along your crypto journey.
 Keep pushing forward!
 Our project is built on the principles of fun, simplicity, decentralization, and openness.

 OnChain Survivor is a browser top-down survival game, that leverages artificial intelligence in tandem with Web3 technologies to deliver a fresh gaming experience.
 Players navigate dynamically generated environments where the main goal is simple: survive.
-We combine engaging roguelite gameplay with the potential of AI and the security of blockchain technology to create a unique and immersive experience.
+We combine engaging roguelite gameplay with the potential of AI and the security of blockchains to create a unique and immersive experience.

 ## The Problem & The Solution: The daily challenger, Integrations, & Game Design
 Soon, players will be able to generate diverse experiences with a single prompt using advanced AI.
 While this capability can unlock incredibly immersive virtual worlds, it also risks isolating these creations from broader communities.
 By incorporating blockchain technology, we aim to connect and share these experiences, ensuring they become part of a larger, interactive ecosystem.